-The Dutch turnover or value added tax system is based on the European Directive concerning tax on added value.
-Tax is due the Added Value (VAT or 'BTW' in Dutch).
-This entails that tax is charged at each and every stage of the production chain and in the distribution of goods and services.
-Businesses charge one another VAT for goods and/or services provided.
-The company that charges the VAT is required to pay the VAT amount to the tax authorities.
-If a company is charged VAT by another company, it is entitled to deduct the VAT amount from VAT due on the company's part.
+The Dutch turnover or value added tax system is based on Directive 2006/112/EC - the EU's common system of value added tax (VAT) or 'BTW' in Dutch).
+This means that tax is charged at each and every stage of the production chain and in the distribution of goods and services.
+Taxable persons (VAT-registered businesses) charge one another VAT for goods and/or services provided.
+The taxable person that charges the VAT is required to pay the VAT amount to the tax authorities.
+If a taxable person is charged VAT by taxable person, it is entitled to reclaim this VAT if the taxable person performs VAT taxable activities itself.
 By doing so, the system ensures that the end user is effectively responsible for paying the VAT.

-Foreign companies that perform taxed services in the Netherlands are in principle also liable to pay VAT.
-Those companies, too, will be required to pay the VAT due in the Netherlands and will therefore also be able to claim the VAT invoiced to it by Dutch companies.
-The VAT system entails strict invoicing rules.
-The rules are determined by the mandatory EU Directive on VAT Invoicing rules and implemented by EU Member States in their national VAT Law.
+Foreign taxable persons that perform taxed services in the Netherlands are in principle also liable to pay VAT.
+Those taxable persons, too, will be required to pay the VAT due in the Netherlands and will therefore also be able to claim the VAT invoiced to it by taxable persons.
+The VAT system entails formal invoicing rules.
+The rules are determined by the EU Directive on VAT Invoicing rules and implemented by EU Member States in their national VAT Law.

 As a basic rule, VAT returns have to be filed quarterly.
-On request or as a 'penalty' for late payment, returns may also have to be filed monthly.
-For services and goods moving from one member state to another member state, an intracommunity listing has to be filed.
+On request or as a 'penalty' for late payment, returns may also have to be filed monthly or yearly.
+For services and goods moving from one EU member state to another EU member state, an intracommunity listing has to be filed.
 In principle this return also has to be filed quarterly.
-However, if the threshold (per quarter) of \in 50,000 for goods is met, monthly returns have to be filed.
-If a company acquires more than \in 1,000,000 of goods or has transferred more than \in 1,200,000 of goods to other countries per year, Intrastat declarations have to be filed (in principle monthly).
+However, if the threshold (per quarter) of $\in$ 50,000 for goods is met, monthly returns have to be filed.
+If a taxable person acquires more than € 1,000,000 of goods or has transferred more than € 1,200,000 of goods to other countries per year, Intrastat declarations have to be filed (in principle monthly).
 All the above returns and declarations help the EU authorities to keep track of goods and services and whether sufficient tax has been paid.
-It is becoming more common for a member state to request specific data from another member state to tax and penalize a company that did not pay tax or follow procedures.
+It is becoming more common for a member state to request specific data from another member state to tax and penalize a taxable person that did not pay tax or did not follow procedures.
 Data analysis is often the basis for the requests.